Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 A test chamber is a managed and controlled environment used to test the endurance, stability, and practicality of equipment, products, and chemicals.
-They are a controlled enclosure that mimics the effects of environmental conditions that a product may encounter during its usage.
+It is a controlled enclosure that mimics the effects of environmental conditions a product may encounter during its usage.
 Programmed test chambers create extreme temperature variations, moist or humid conditions, and radical altitude variances.

 Aside from environmental conditions, test chambers can be designed and set to push the limits of a product through the use of physical forces such as inertia, vibration, and destructive impact.

-The burst test, seen in this image, determines the amount of resistant pressure this sample of cardboard can endure before it fails, an example of the types of endurance testing performed in test chambers.
+The burst test, seen in this image, determines the amount of resistance pressure this sample of cardboard can endure before it fails, an example of the endurance testing performed in test chambers.

 Some of the other purposes for test chambers are:

-Test chamber designs vary depending on the types of test they perform, which can be very complex and complicated or extremely simple.
-They come in various sizes to fit the manufacturer and the desired conditions to be tested such as a bench top for testing small items and room size to fit a car.
+Test chamber designs vary depending on the types of tests they perform, which can either be very complicated or extremely simple.
+They come in various sizes to suit the manufacturer’s needs and the desired test conditions; for example, they could be the size of a bench top for testing small items or room-sized to fit a car.

-Though size and types of environments are a factor, modern test chambers have technological controls that can provide instantaneous data and read outs that give technicians the opportunity to adjust and change conditions in the middle of a process.
+Though size and types of environments are a factor, modern test chambers have technological controls that can provide instantaneous data and read-outs that allow technicians to adjust and change conditions in the middle of a process.
 In a steady test chamber, pictured below, a specific set of variables are programmed into the chamber and remain unchanged for extended periods.

-Steady test chamber are specially designed to maintain a constant and accurate temperature as a part of the age testing.
-They have duct and electrical control systems that are able to sustain an environment for long intervals.
+Steady test chambers are specially designed to maintain a constant and accurate temperature as a part of age testing.
+They have ducts and electrical control systems that can sustain an environment for long intervals.

 Factors in the Design of a Test Chamber:

 The size of a test chamber depends on the type of product to be tested.
 Sizes vary from one cubic foot to 12,000 cubic feet, large enough to fit an airplane.
 Below are images of two types of test chambers.
 The first is an ISO small environmental test chamber for industrial hot air dryer testing.
-The second is a walk in that creates various temperature levels and humid conditions.
-It is 8’x4’x4’ and has a wind driven rain machine with a wind turbine that can produce winds up to 160 mph.
+The second is a walk-in that creates various temperature levels and humid conditions.
+It is 8‘x4‘x4‘ and has a wind-driven rain machine with a wind turbine that can produce winds up to 160 mph (257 kph).

-Test chamber controls allow technicians to monitor testing from their desk top computer or laptop.
-A view of set points, temperatures, and humidity are readily available with preset graphics or ones that can be customized to a customers special conditions.
-Unlike older model test chambers that provided data at the end of a test, new technology allows users to monitor and adjust test conditions as the test is in progress.
-As can be seen on the controller display below, it is possible to monitor air temp, product temp, and humidity digitally and graphically with data being sent every second.
+Test chamber controls allow technicians to monitor testing from their desktop computer or laptop.
+Views of set points, temperatures, and humidity are readily available with preset graphics or ones that can be customized to a customer's special conditions.
+Unlike older model test chambers that provide data at the end of a test, new technology allows users to monitor and adjust test conditions while the test is in progress.
+As seen on the controller display below, it is possible to monitor air temp, product temp, and humidity digitally and graphically, with data being sent every second.

 Chapter Three – Types of Test Chamber Tests

-In the R and D (research and development) stage of product development, prototypes of a product are subjected to tests to determine its reliability, durability, resistance to a variety of climactic and environmental conditions, and its behavior during normal use.
-Any failure at this stage causes engineers to examine the products defects and work on correcting the problem.
+In the R and D (research and development) stage of product development, prototypes of a product are subjected to tests to determine its reliability, durability, resistance to various climactic and environmental conditions, and behavior during normal use.
+Any failure at this stage causes engineers to examine the product's defects and work on correcting the problem.

-The types and number of tests vary depending on the industry, such as segments of the auto industry may emphasize the durability of paint, while other departments test stress and perform structural analysis.
+The type and number of tests vary depending on the industry.
+For example, some segments of the auto industry may emphasize the durability of paint, while other departments test stress and perform structural analysis.
 Testing has become essential in modern industry.
 Below is a list of common forms of testing.